Cmlynars/portfolio-2017/projects/Listening Devices.md

 ---
 layout: project
-title: Planet Finance China
+title: Listening Devices
-role: Head of Design
+role: Designer
-description: dfkfjslfj
+description: A series of conceptual headphones that incluence the behavior of the user.
 images:
  - placeholder.jpg
  - placeholder 2.jpg